crosshj/crosshj/README.md

-- 🌞 I’m fresh on ...
-[fiug](https://github.com/crosshj/fiug), a tool/system which helps create, maintain, and organize code.

-- 🌛 Not so fresh on ...
+Here are some of the major projects I have worked on outside of my day job:

+First up has been my primary focus outside of work for more than a year now.

+[fiug](https://github.com/crosshj/fiug), a new, cloud IDE without the cloud

+And here are some past projects which I have not dusted off for a while.

-[cents](https://github.com/crosshj/cents), a personal finance tool which does what you might expect it to do.
+[cents](https://github.com/crosshj/cents), a personal finance tool

-[ha-bridge-js](https://github.com/crosshj/ha-bridge-js), a home automation tool which does what you might expect it to do.
+[ha-bridge-js](https://github.com/crosshj/ha-bridge-js), a home automation tool, a rough javascript rewrite of a Java tool

-[footils](https://github.com/crosshj/footils), a kitchen sink js toolbox which helps me avoid writing duplicate code.
-[async-tree](https://github.com/crosshj/async-tree), an async library extension aimed at cleanly handling a reasonably niche situation.
+[async-tree](https://github.com/crosshj/async-tree), an async-lib extension aimed at cleanly handling event chains - my first npm module

+[footils](https://github.com/crosshj/footils), a kitchen sink js toolbox which needs more love - my second npm module

 <!--
 **crosshj/crosshj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.